FloskelSalomon/quapos/README.md

 - ImageJ (1.54b)
 - MATLAB (R2023b)
-- RAM (recommendation) or maybe access to computational cluster
+- sufficient RAM (depending on image size) or optionally access to computational cluster
-- enough storage space for data (recommendation: external harddrive)
+- sufficient storage space for intermediate data (recommendation: external harddrive)
 - Graph Pad Prism, napari or R for statistical analyses

 ### 5 Data access and workflow for using QuaPOS-TEM analysis